 It’s a great place for kids — school groups visit in the thousands.

-Flamingo Gardens offers a narrated tram tour of their gardens for $4 for adults
+Flamingo Gardens offers a narrated tram tour of their gardens.

 You can find more information on the Flamingo Gardens site.